-Module B introduces students to the basic anatomy of the head and teeth in order to learn the anatomical structures involved in dental radiographs.
-Students will learn how x-rays are produced, the hazards of radiation, emphasizing on maintaining radiation safety while obtaining the best possible diagnostic quality radiograph.
-Theory, laboratory skills and clinical practice meet state guidelines for a Radiation Safety Certificate and comply with federal regulations for certifying radiographic operators.
-Students will learn techniques of film exposure and mounting in equipped dental operatories with industry-approved structural and monitoring devices.
-Exposures include bitewing and full mouth surveys taken with bisecting and paralleling techniques performed on a patient simulator manikin.
-Upon successful completion of practice, students produce radiographs on site for clinical patients as prescribed by a licensed dentist (If state regulations permit).
-Students will learn how to process film using a fully equipped darkroom or automatic processor.
-Students also learn to mount processed radiographs and learn how to evaluate the diagnostic quality according to established criteria.
-Students retake non-diagnostic films.
-Professional responsibilities regarding the state radiation safety certificate are learned as well as quality assurance and infection control.
-Related dental terminology is also learned.
+Radiation protection and the hazards of X-ray radiation are studied.
+Emphasis is placed on maintaining radiation safety while obtaining the best possible diagnostic quality on dental radiographs.
+Students are also introduced to digital radiography.
+Theory, laboratory skills and clinical practice meet state guidelines for radiation safety and comply with federal regulations for certifying radiographic operators.
+Students practice techniques of film exposure and mounting in equipped dental operatories with industry-approved structural and monitoring devices.
+Exposure techniques include periapical and bitewing x-rays using the bisecting and parallel techniques and are performed on a patient simulator manikin.
+Students process film using an automatic processor or digital radiology.
+Students are also required to mount processed radiographs and to evaluate the diagnostic quality according to established criteria.
+Students retake non-diagnostic films understanding and following the ALARA concept.
+Professional responsibilities regarding the state radiation safety certificate are introduced as well as guality assurance and infection control.
+Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication are discussed.
+Toward the end of the module, students explore front office techniques using the Dentrix software.
+Related dental terminology is also taught.
 Prerequisite: None.
-Lec Hrs: 040 Lab Hrs: 040 Other Hrs: 000
+Lecture Hours: 40.0 Lab Hours: 40.0 Outside Hours: 20.0.